 Large commercial vehicles utilize local roads and highways every day.
 However, due to their size and weight, collisions between trucks and passenger vehicles often result in severe injuries and property damage.
+This is particularly relevant in cases of semi truck accidents in Indianapolis, where the bustling city traffic can increase the likelihood of such incidents.
 If you or a loved one were involved in a truck wreck, it is essential to know the do’s and don’ts following an accident with a truck.

 The first thing you should always do following an accident is seek medical attention.
 Often, people will think that they are not injured or that their injuries are not severe after an accident.
 However, the adrenaline from the incident can mask pain and symptoms of injuries.
 This is why it is essential to see a doctor and make sure that any injuries are addressed.
 If you wait to receive medical treatment for injuries related to the truck crash, it can be hard to demonstrate that the injuries are related to the accident.
 Seeking prompt treatment creates a medical record of the accident, which is needed if you choose to file a personal injury claim.

 When speaking with the other driver, witnesses, or the police, it is important not to admit fault or liability for the 18-wheeler accident.
 This includes avoiding apologies as this could be misconstrued as an admittance of guilt.